 Families First Coronavirus Response Act: Fact Sheet & FAQs

-As permitted by the FFCRA, the University has made the decision to exempt UNC-Chapel Hill School of Medicine employees, under the “health care providers” exemption, and certain other groups of designated employees, under the “emergency responders” exemption, from both EPSL and EFML provisions because their skills and services are deemed critically necessary to fulfill the University’s mission in combating the COVID-19 pandemic at this crucial time.
+Effective Sept.
+16, 2020, the University exempts UNC-Chapel Hill School of Medicine employees whose duties or capabilities are directly related to the provision of health care services under the revised “health care providers” exemption, as well as other groups of employees who are designated under the “emergency responders” exemption, from the FFCRA because their skills and services are deemed critically necessary to fulfill the University’s mission in combatting the COVID-19 pandemic at this crucial time.

 EFML & EPSL Comparison

 |EMERGENCY PAID SICK LEAVE (EPSL)||EXPANDED FAMILY & MEDICAL LEAVE (EFML)|

 |Does this provide medical leave for an employee?||Yes||No|

 |Does this provide medical leave to care for a family member?||Yes||No|